cyberark/conjur/design/templates/solution_design.md

 - Test plan is reviewed
 - Acceptance criteria have been met
 - Tests are implemented according to test plan
-- The behaviour is documented in Conjur OSS and Enterprise
+- The behaviour is documented in Conjur Open Source and Enterprise
 - All relevant components are released

 ## Solution Review